-Blood Orange Re-Envisions The Victorian Era In 'Benzo' Video
+Blood Orange Re-Envisions 18th Century European Aristocracy In 'Benzo' Video

 Dev Hynes, also known as Blood Orange, has released a new music video for his song "Benzo."
-The video itself is a re-imagining of the Victorian era with new millennium tweaks.
+The video itself is a re-imagining the opulent period of Marie Antoinette with new millennium tweaks.
 The track is off the artist's latest project, Angel's Pulse, which also features Toro y Moi, Kelsey Lu, Justine Skye and more.

 In the lavish and self-directed visual, Blood Orange plays cello for a crowd of aristocrats lounging in their salon before the instrumentation turns completely electronic.
 The mellow saxophone and simple bass line make the song a great addition to the U.K. native's repertoire.